 Some people are anxious about radiation exposure from CT scanners (which have been in use since the 1970s).
 However, we use the latest low-dose equipment to reduce your risk of unnecessary exposure.
 Our CT scans are safe, fast, painless and noninvasive, and most people feel these benefits offset any risks.

-Our team, led by Body CT Scan Chief Mark Bankoff, MD, includes many radiologists who focus on a particular aspect of medical imaging, such as thoracic (chest) radiology.
+Our team includes many radiologists who focus on a particular aspect of medical imaging, such as thoracic (chest) radiology.
 Our expert radiologists work closely with your doctor to provide diagnosis and treatment that is tailored to your specific needs.

 Collaboration among your doctors is a cornerstone of care at Body CT Scan and throughout Tufts MC.
 Even before you arrive at our office, your radiologist will often consult with colleagues here or with your referring doctor to determine which test will yield the best information about your condition.
 Our goal is to deliver radiology services that support high-quality care from diagnosis to follow-up.

 At Tufts MC, all CT scans are performed by dedicated CT technologists.
 Our friendly and compassionate techs know how to calibrate the equipment to get the exact information your radiologist or referring doctor has requested.
 Furthermore, they understand the concerns patients sometimes have about CT technology and can give thoughtful answers to your questions.
 Patrick Garrett, our chief CT technologist, has been performing radiology exams for over 25 years.